underground-software/ILKD_course_materials/index.md

 ### Required Materials

-* A computer that can run a virtual machine to give you access to a Linux environment.
+* A computer that can run a virtual machine to give you access to a Linux environment

-* Patience, determination, and an ability to focus on a potentially frustrating task for sustained periods of time.
+* Patience, determination, and an ability to focus on a potentially frustrating task for sustained periods of time

 * The ability to join a live video call with camera/microphone from that computer (i.e. the necessary equipment and a stable internet connection)